idodogroup/developement/dev.md

 -	[Front-End Developer](https://www.pracujvdodo.cz/volne-pozice/?r=detail&id=1569032291)
 -	[Full Stack Developer](https://www.pracujvdodo.cz/volne-pozice/?r=detail&id=1593475985)

 We are aiming to strenghten current teams but also build new ones for new projects, innovations or integrations.
-So feel free to contact us through a job ad or a [mail](mailto:vaclav.petrus@idodo.cz)
+So feel free to contact us through a job ad or a [vaclav.petrus@idodo.cz](mailto:vaclav.petrus@idodo.cz)

 **R&D**